nnethercote/perf-book/src/build-configuration.md

 improve performance and reduce binary size further while increasing build times again.
 Use `lto = "fat"` in `Cargo.toml` to enable it.

+Note that fat LTO does not necessarily produce *faster* executables than thin LTO, especially for larger programs it can be slower instead.
+It's recommended to compare the performance of thin and fat LTO for your program before enabling one over the other.

 Finally, it is possible to fully disable LTO, which will likely worsen runtime speed and increase binary size but reduce compile times.
 Use `lto = "off"` in `Cargo.toml` for this.
 Note that this is different to the `lto = false` option,